oluchilinda/Personal-Study-Guide-for-Data-Platform-Engineer/README.md

 - The peak times when these products are purchased in large volumes.
 - How many users added these products to their cart and later removed them.

+Aside the following questions above, you will be in charge of Fenty’s data infrastructure, things like
+1. How can you enable Fenty to have a nation-wide presence → Scale?
+2. How do you store the data (tabular, partition, key-value store) because of performance and how quickly can the data be retrieved for analytical processes , modelling etc.

 #### The three Vs of big data:
 - Volume: The volume of data has grown substantially.
 Moving a thousand records from a database requires different tools and techniques than moving millions of rows or handling millions of transactions a minute.